amannan21/famtechengineering-landscaping/README.md

 >Freelance Website Build
-# By The Sea Landscaping
+# By The Sea Landscaping a subsidary of famtech engineering

 </br>
-This repository contains the code for a small landscaping business website built using React, Next.js, Tailwind, and Framer Motion.
+This repository was created using React, Next.js, Tailwind, and Framer Motion.
 The website aims to showcase the services offered by the landscaping business and provide information to potential clients.
 </br>